alex-storozhenko/eloquent-criteria/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/alex-storozhenko/eloquent-criteria/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/alex-storozhenko/eloquent-criteria/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/alex-storozhenko/eloquent-criteria.svg?style=flat-square)](https://packagist.org/packages/alex-storozhenko/eloquent-criteria)

-It is lightweight implementation of Criteria Builder for Eloquent.
+This is a lightweight implementation of Criteria Builder for Eloquent.
-It's like a LEGO® for Eloquent Builder that provide easy de-couple and reuse of query modifiers.
+It's like LEGO® for Eloquent Builder, providing easy decoupling and reuse of query modifiers.

-Sure main goal its modify query in specified way because Criteria are very similar to Eloquent scopes.
-The main difference is that they can be applied to different models across the application and encapsulate harder conditions with additional logic.
+Obviously, the main purpose is to modify the query in the specified way, since Criteria are very similar to Eloquent scopes, only with that they can be applied to different models in a program and encapsulate more complex conditions with additional logic in a pretty clean way.

 ## Installation